onix1t/onix1t/README.md

   <!-- About Me Section -->
   <div class="section">
     <h2>About Me</h2>
     <p>I'm an aspiring developer currently studying computer science at a Russian university.
-I have a strong passion for gamedesign, web development, data science, and open-source projects.
+I have a strong passion for gamedev, web development, data science, and open-source projects.
 I love solving complex problems and contributing to the developer community.</p>
   </div>

 <!-- Skills Section -->